KRON-TV: Early prime time scheduling experiment

 From February 1992 to September 1993, KRON-TV, along with KCRA-TV, participated in the "Early Prime" experiment in which prime time programs aired one hour earlier (mirroring the scheduling of the network's prime time lineup in the Central and Mountain time zones), the half-hour late evening newscast also moved from 11 to 10 p.m. as a result.
-While KRON moved NBC's prime time programming back to the 8–11 p.m. timeslot in September 1993, CBS affiliate KPIX, who adopted the early prime time schedule at the same time as KRON, continued with the experiment until 1998—well after it had become owned by the network through CBS's 1994 acquisition by KPIX's then-owner Westinghouse.
-Though both KRON and KPIX initially ran hour-long newscasts at 10 p.m.
-(KRON switched to a half-hour within months), neither were able to beat Fox affiliate KTVU, due to that station's longtime dominance in the 10 o'clock hour that continues to this day.
+While KRON-TV moved NBC's prime time programming back to the 8–11 p.m. timeslot in September 1993, CBS affiliate KPIX-TV, who adopted the early prime time schedule at the same time as KRON-TV, continued with the experiment until 1998—well after it had become owned by the network through CBS's 1994 acquisition by KPIX-TV's then-owner Westinghouse.
+Though both KRON-TV and KPIX-TV initially ran hour-long newscasts at 10 p.m.
+(KRON-TV switched to a half-hour within months), neither were able to beat Fox affiliate KTVU, due to that station's longtime dominance in the 10 o'clock hour that continues to this day.

 Sports programming

-In 1965, KRON-TV began broadcasting most Oakland Raiders games, which were at first part of the American Football League, which had a contract with NBC from 1965 to 1969, and then the National Football League's American Football Conference, which inherited the AFL's deal with NBC from 1970 to 1997 (the Raiders relocated to Los Angeles in 1982, stripping KRON of its status as the team's home station until they returned to Oakland in 1995; the station then served as the unofficial home station until 1997).
-KRON aired coverage of the Raiders' victories in Super Bowl XI and Super Bowl XV.
+In 1965, KRON-TV began broadcasting most Oakland Raiders games, which were at first part of the American Football League, which had a contract with NBC from 1965 to 1969, and then the National Football League's American Football Conference, which inherited the AFL's deal with NBC from 1970 to 1997 (the Raiders relocated to Los Angeles in 1982, stripping KRON-TV of its status as the team's home station until they returned to Oakland in 1995; the station then served as the unofficial home station until 1997).
+KRON-TV aired coverage of the Raiders' victories in Super Bowl XI and Super Bowl XV.
 In 2021, KRON-TV became the now Las Vegas Raiders' official Bay Area home station for pre-season games and special programming.

 In addition, during those same years (1970–1997), KRON-TV also aired select San Francisco 49ers games whenever they played host to an AFC opponent at Candlestick Park (the station aired the team's victory in Super Bowl XXIII in January 1989).

 In 1993, Channel 4 became the flagship station of the Oakland Athletics, after acquiring broadcast rights to the Major League Baseball team's games.
 This caused a problem in 1996, when the final day of the U.S. Olympic track and field trials conflicted with a scheduled Athletics broadcast.
 Since KRON-TV was contractually obligated to show the baseball game live, it rebroadcast the trials at midnight.
-KRON lost the Athletics' television rights following the team's 1998 season.
+KRON-TV lost the Athletics' television rights following the team's 1998 season.
 Both select Oakland A's and San Francisco Giants games were aired as part of NBC's broadcast contract with Major League Baseball from 1957 to 1989, including the A's string of three consecutive World Series victories in 1972, 1973, and 1974.